-The Windows Firewall has built up on & polished further, the already improved Windows Vista firewall, in Windows 7/8/10.
-The default firewall is now quite a powerful one and allows you to block or open Ports, access manage the advanced firewall settings, including configuration of filtering for outbound connections, through its Control Panel, Management Console, Netsh utility, or the Group Policy Editor.
+The Windows Firewall has built upon & polished further, the already improved Windows Vista firewall, in Windows11/10.
+The default firewall is now quite a powerful one and allows you to block or open Ports, access manage the advanced firewall settings, including the configuration of filtering for outbound connections, through its Control Panel, Management Console, Netsh utility, or the Group Policy Editor.

 The netsh advfirewall firewall command-line context is available in Windows Vista onwards.
 This context provides the functionality for controlling Windows Firewall behavior that was provided by the netsh firewall context in earlier Windows operating systems.

 The netsh firewall command-line context might be deprecated in a future version of the Windows operating system, and so Microsoft recommends that you use the netsh advfirewall firewall context to control firewall behavior.